 \section{Evaluation}

-Different from most numeric regression problems, the evaluation of binding affinity prediction is much more complex than simple error assessment, which is pointed out repeatedly in multiple comparative studies and benchmarking papers \citep{cheng2009, ashtawy2012, liyan2014_2, khamis2015_comparative, liu2017, su2018}.
-Evaluation by ranking with decoy ligands and binding poses is necessary to simulate the process of virtual screening, and hereby make sure of the model's practical usefulness. \citet{cheng2009} evaluated scoring functions or binding affinity predictors from three perspectives: \textit{scoring power} (binding affinity prediction), \textit{docking power} (binding pose prediction), and \textit{ranking power} (ligands relative ranking prediction).
+Different from most numeric regression problems, the evaluation of binding affinity prediction is much more complex than simple error assessment, which has been pointed out repeatedly in multiple comparative studies and benchmarking papers \citep{cheng2009, ashtawy2012, liyan2014_2, khamis2015_comparative, liu2017, su2018}.
+Evaluation by ranking with decoy ligands and binding poses is necessary to simulate the process of virtual screening, ensuring the model's practical usefulness. \citet{cheng2009} evaluated scoring functions or binding affinity predictors from three perspectives: \textit{scoring power} (binding affinity prediction), \textit{docking power} (binding pose prediction), and \textit{ranking power} (ligands relative ranking prediction).
 In a more recent study by the same group, \citet{liyan2014_2} enriched the evaluation by adding \textit{screening power} (discrimination of true binders from decoys) to the set.

-In the following subsections, we review the concepts, procedures, and metrics of all four aspects in the evaluation of protein-ligand binding affinity predictors.